microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 To create a shortcut, see [Create an Azure Data Lake Storage Gen2 shortcut](/fabric/onelake/create-adls-shortcut).

+1. Sign in to the Fabric app using your [Fabric free account](https://www.microsoft.com/microsoft-fabric/getting-started) or [Microsoft Power BI](https://app.powerbi.com) account.
 1. Select the lakehouse of your choice.
 2. Select the ellipsis (**...**) next to **Files**.
     You add CSV and Parquet files under **Files**.
 Delta tables get added under **Tables**.